lexibank/tlopo/out/vol1/chapter8.md

-There is also a competing form that co-exists with &ast;utoŋ in the Central Pacific, PCP &ast;vuta (Rotuman huJa 'float on a fishing net ', Tikopia Juta 'net float').
+There is also a competing form that co-exists with &ast;utoŋ in the Central Pacific, PCP &ast;vuta (Rotuman huJa 'float on a fishing net', Tikopia _futa_ 'net float').

 <a id="p-215"></a>